abbvie-external/OmicNavigator/README.md

 ### Minimal installation

-If you are only using the R pacakge functions, and don't need to run the app, you can perform a minimal installation.
+If you are only using the R package functions, and don't need to run the app, you can perform a minimal installation.
 This is useful if you are using OmicNavigator in a data engineering pipeline or as part of a continuous integration build.